Track mileage automatically

 Your employer may reimburse you at the standard IRS mileage rate, at FAVR (fixed and variable rate), or provide you with a fixed monthly mileage allowance.

-• The standard mileage rate is meant to cover all fixed and variable costs of using your vehicle for business driving and is typically paid out once you have provided a log of your business mileage.
+• The standard mileage rate covers all fixed and variable costs of using your vehicle for business driving and is typically paid once you have provided a log of your business mileage.

 • A mileage allowance is typically paid upfront on a monthly basis, so you have cash on hand for your month’s business mileage expenses.

-Keep in mind that all types of reimbursement payments, no matter the chosen method, have to work out to be no higher per mile than the IRS mileage rate per mile.
-Any reimbursement program that does not meet the IRS conditions will be considered a benefit and be taxed as such.
+Keep in mind that all types of reimbursement payments, no matter the chosen method, must be no higher per mile than the IRS mileage rate per mile.
+Any reimbursement program that does not meet the IRS conditions will be considered a benefit and taxed as such.

 In order to be reimbursed for your business driving, you will need to provide your employer with consistent records of your mileage.
 Those should include information for every business trip, including the date, destination, purpose and total mileage driven.
 Some employers might require more than this - we recommend you check with your employer before you start keeping a mileage log.